guanquann/Stocksera-API/README.md

 [![Downloads](https://pepy.tech/badge/stocksera)](https://pepy.tech/project/stocksera)

 This is the official API for Stocksera.
 Visit Stocksera at https://github.com/guanquann/Stocksera.
+Sign up for free Stocksera API at https://stocksera.pythonanywhere.com/accounts/developers.

 ### Installation
 The package can easily be installed in your terminal by entering